kalpit-S/smart-video-speed-chrome/README.md

 ## Possible future updates

-- Chrome extension (will do this very soon)

-- Upload to Firefox Add-ons and Chrome Web store

-- User-Defined Shortcuts: Allow users to set custom shortcuts

 - Music Video Exclusion: Exclude music videos from getting affected by default speed settings

 - Enhanced Transcript Analysis: The extension could analyze the upcoming transcript from that point to determine the speaker's pace and adjust the video speed accordingly, allowing for more localized control.